Posterior contraction for deep Gaussian process priors: DGP priors, wide neural networks and regularization

-Even more recently, \cite{peluchetti2019infinitely, hayou2019impact} studied the behaviour of neural networks with random weights when both depth and width tend to infinity.
+Even more recently, \cite{peluchetti2019infinitely} as well as \cite{hayou2019impact} studied the behaviour of neural networks with random weights when both depth and width tend to infinity.

-While the discussion so far indicates that Bayesian neural networks and Bayes with (deep) Gaussian process priors are similar methods, the question remains whether deep learning with randomly initialized network weights behaves similarly as a Bayes estimator with respect to a (deep) Gaussian process prior.
+While the discussion so far indicates that Bayesian neural networks and Bayes with (deep) Gaussian process priors are similar methods, we now show that deep learning with randomly initialized network weights behaves similarly as a Bayes estimator with respect to a (deep) Gaussian process prior.
 The random network initialization means that the deep learning algorithm is initialized approximately by a (deep) Gaussian process.
 Since it is well-known that the initialization is crucial for the success of deep learning, this suggests that the initialization indeed acts as a prior.
 Denote by $-\ell$ the negative log-likelihood/cross entropy.
 Whereas in deep learning we fit a function by iteratively decreasing the cross-entropy using gradient descent method, the posterior is proportional to $\exp(\ell) \times$prior and concentrates on elements in the support of the prior with small cross entropy.
-Gibbs sampling of the posterior has moreover a similar flavor as coordinate-wise descent methods for the cross-entropy.
+Bayesian sampling methods such as stochastic gradient Langevin dynamics are closely related to noisy stochastic gradient descent, see \cite{WellingTeh} and Gibbs sampling of the posterior has a similar flavor as coordinate-wise descent methods for the cross-entropy.

 The only theoretical result that we are aware of examining the relationship between deep learning and Bayesian neural networks is \cite{NIPS2018_7372}.
 It proves that for a neural network prior with network weights drawn i.i.d. from a suitable spike-and-slab prior, the full posterior behaves similarly as the global minimum of the cross-entropy (that is, the empirical risk minimizer) based on sparsely connected deep neural networks.